Your utility statements give you information about your utilities and how much you’ve spent.

 It shows how we work out what you’ve used, what it has cost you and summarises your account.

 When you have multiple utilities, your statement may be longer that’s because we provide a breakdown for each utility, as well as a summary.

-Have a look at our example utility statement for help understanding your account:
+Check out our example utility statement for help understanding your account:

-4. Statement date: The date the bill was created.
+6. Statement date: The date the bill was created.